 What causes dissociation and dissociation disorders?

-Dissociation can develop as a defense mechanism in order to cope with stress or overwhelming, traumatic events.
+Dissociation can develop as a defence mechanism in order to cope with stress or overwhelming, traumatic events.
 Children who have grown up in a very stressful environment, such as a dysfunctional, abusive or violent home, may develop dissociation to be able to cope with difficult experiences and to reduce distress caused by traumatic events.

 However, if dissociation continues to be used as a major way of coping with emotions in adulthood, you may automatically disconnect from situations that are perceived as dangerous or threatening.
 This can leave you feeling disconnected from situations in ordinary life and unable to protect yourself in conditions of real danger.

 While many people will experience dissociation from time to time, dissociate disorders involve feeling disconnected from the world and/or yourself on an on-going basis.
 Repetitive childhood physical and/or sexual abuse and other forms of trauma are most commonly associated with the development of dissociative disorders.

 Dissociative disorders are conditions which involve feeling disconnected from yourself and/or the world for long periods or all of the time, often from childhood.
 Dissociative disorders can cause substantial distress and make everyday life challenging.
 Three of the most common dissociative disorders are:

 Depersonalisation-derealisation disorder: Feeling as though as though you experience your thoughts, feelings and emotions as out-of-body experiences.
 You may feel that the world is unreal or as if you are watching yourself in a movie.
 Some may experience a loss of feeling in parts of their bodies or the inability to recognise themselves in the mirror.

 Dissociative amnesia: Experiencing episodes of not remembering essential personal details or past events.
 Sometimes, you might find that you don’t know where you are or how you got there.